Shrivatsa-Sharan-Garg/Space-exploration-A-multimedia-rich-website/README.md

 - **Gallery:** A curated collection of stunning space exploration images.
 - **Contact Us:** A form for visitors to contact the website administrators.

-## Live Website

-You can view the live version of the website here: [Space Exploration Website](https://shrivatsa-sharan-garg.github.io/Space-exploration-A-multimedia-rich-website/)

 ## APIs Used

 The website integrates the following APIs to provide real-time data and multimedia content: